 |Automatic addressing of slaves by the Master||Yes||No|

 |Automatic time sync of devices by the Master||Yes||No|

 1) For more details about CANopen please visit this page.

 The CANopen standard is maintained by the CAN in Automation (CiA) International Users and Manufacturers Group.

 The EtherCAT standard is maintained by the EtherCAT Technology Group and is standardized under IEC 61158.

 Both EtherCAT and CANopen are used in a wide variety of industries and applications, including:

 Both protocols are modern, well-maintained, and useful.
 For low- and medium-speed distributed applications, CANopen is an excellent choice.
-For higher speed applications, especially those that require high accuracy, deterministic time synchronization, and which incorporate control (with or without DAQ), EtherCAT is a better choice.
+For higher-speed applications, especially those that require high accuracy, deterministic time synchronization, and incorporate control (with or without DAQ), EtherCAT is a better choice.

 As we have seen throughout this article, EtherCAT is a robust system that takes advantage of ethernet hardware, which allows up to 100 meters between devices, accommodates flexible network topologies, and provides highly deterministic data flow, automatic slave time sync by the master, and more.